igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 ## Multitaskers worse at multitasking

-Effectively, multitaskers train themselves to superficially consume multiple sources of input from memory of the external world.
-Their ability to filter relevance to their current goal declines and are distracted by irrelevant information.
+Effectively, multitaskers train themselves to superficially consume multiple sources of input from memory and the external world.
+Their ability to filter relevance to their current goal declines and they are easily distracted by irrelevant information.
 Multitaskers actually become bad at multitasking, by multitasking.[^2]

 Multitasking students report to have more issues in their academic work.
-Students who browse Facebook and instant messaging while doing homework, on average achieve lower grades in school.[^6] In 1999 16% of media consumption was combined, in 2005 26% of media was used together.
+Students who browse Facebook and instant messaging while doing homework on average achieve lower grades in school.[^6] In 1999 16% of media consumption was combined, in 2005 26% of media was used together.
 This number must have skyrocketed since, with Generation Z and Y being its victims.[^7]